China and Asia

 The PLC supports research and events in the field of environmental policy and conservation, focusing on urban ecological development strategy, environmental taxation and policy, eco-investment and financing mechanisms, land use and redevelopment, climate adaptation, and land conservation.

-The PLC offers an international fellowship annually to support through to four academic studies on a wide range of topics such as land markets, housing policy, local public finance, urban spatial patterns, and land conservation in China.
+The PLC offers an international fellowship annually to support three to four academic studies on a wide range of topics such as land markets, housing policy, local public finance, urban spatial patterns, and land conservation in China.

 Land Redevelopment and Urban Regeneration